 Greenlight provides parents control over where their kids can spend money by limiting the stores where their cards work.
 Parents can get alerts when funds are spent on the Greenlight debit card and for how much.

-Further, parents can open a custodial brokerage account to get their kids investing in stocks and index funds for the first time.
+Further, parents can open a joint brokerage account to get their kids investing in stocks and index funds for the first time.

 Greenlight works like a prepaid debit card, allowing you to transfer funds onto the card for your child to pay for expenses at approved locations.